Brandon-Ayala/Bellabeat-Case-Study/README.md

-# A Bellabeat Case Study Using Google Sheets, SQL, and Tableau
+## A Bellabeat Case Study using Google Sheets, SQL (BigQuery), and Tableau

 ### Table of Contents
 1. [About Bellabeat](#about)